domdavis/go-get-better/README.md

 ## Exercise 7

-Write a `Sequence` function that will take your `FizzBuzz` function and run it, returning the results.
+Write a `Run` function that will take your `FizzBuzz` function and run it, returning the results.

 > Feel free to reuse your code from exercise 5.